ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_cvdp.rst

 User settings in recipe
 -----------------------

-The recipe can be run with several model data sets and ensembles.
-Multi-model mean statistics are currently not supported.
+The recipe can be run with several data sets including different model ensembles, multi-model mean statistics are currently not supported.

 Variables
 ---------